hw-cookbooks/chef-server-populator/README.md

 ## Examples

-Take a look in the `examples` directory for a basic bootstrap template that will build a new erchef server, using existing keys and client, and register itself.
+Take a look in the `examples` directory for basic bootstrap templates that will build a new erchef server, using existing keys and client, and register itself, or restore an existing chef server from a backup.

 ## Info
 * Repository: https://github.com/hw-cookbooks/chef-server-populator